 Tax tip: It is usually more beneficial for the person with the lower income to claim the amount.

-To choose who will claim the medical expenses on the WRAP-UP tab, under the OPTIMIZATION icon, click the Optimized credits link.
+To choose who will claim the medical expenses on the Wrap-Up tab, under Final Review, click Optimized credits.

 Select Yes in response to the question, Do you want to make any changes in the table above? (such as changing the optimized amounts or choosing not to claim a credit) and then indicate who will claim the medical expenses.